LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/setup.rst

    The section on the left is the project's file tree.
 Clicking the triangle next to the project name, ``HelloWorld``, displays the ``src`` file, followed by the base package we created, and finally our ``Main.java`` file. ``Main.java`` is also opened on the right in this initial project view.
+See line 1, ``package com.company``?
+Java packages help organize your code, in addition to encapsulating (an object oriented concept we'll address later.)

 #.
 We'll dive into the use of a ``main`` function and ``Main`` class in some time.
 At this point,
    let's just get right to printing our greeting.
 Where the project template tells you to write your